danfuzz/samizdat/README.md

   * Provide some validation (via correlation) of the `samizdat-0` token and tree parser implementations.
-In particular, the source code for `samizdat-1` itself should produce truly identical trees when compiled by either `samizdat-0` or by `samizdat-1` itself.
+In particular, the source code for `samizdat-1` should produce truly identical trees when compiled by either `samizdat-0` or by `samizdat-1` itself.

 * `samizdat-2` &hellip; `samizdat-N` &mdash; *Samizdat Layers 2